Mr-H/iDAAS/docs/index.md

 # Intelligent DaaS (Data as a Service)

 Welcome, Intelligent DaaS (Data as a Service) is a newer form of innovation.
 It is intended to be a <b> design pattern/reference architecture/accelerator </b> built atop industry leading software.
-The sole purpose of ALL the capabilities we have enabled for healthcare is enable <b> Data as an Asset</b>. <br>
+The sole purpose of ALL the capabilities we have enabled for healthcare is enable <b> Data as an Asset</b>.

+Data Integration is all about Data Innovation and all the things that can be done without data:

 <img src="iDAAS-Web-WordCloud.png" alt="Word Cloud" width="750" height="450"/>
 ## General Background